Summer Research

 A link to the application can be found here:

 Acknowledgment: This activity is made possible by the generous bequests of Dr. and Mrs. Irvine Grote.
 It is hoped that activities such as this will be a credit to the department they loved so well and an honor to their memory.
-We also acknowledge valuable support from the Physics Funds and the Westbrook Research Scholarships provide by Mr. Howard Lee Westbrook, who was a 1958 graduate of the Chemistry Dept. Mr. Westbrook had a long and successful career with Shell Oil Company.
 Additional funding provided by the Kyle Knight Chemistry Research Fund, the Richard Jensen Research in Chemistry Scholarship, and the Zhang/Rybolt Research Scholarship.